trhallam/segysak/docs/seisnc-standard.rst

    and ``d3_domain``
  * ``datatype`` the data type e.g. amplitude, velocity, attribute
- * ``percentiles`` this is an array of approximate percentile values created during scanning from SEGY.
-Primarily this is useful for plotting by limiting the dynamic range of the display.
+ * ``percentiles`` this is an array of approximate percentile values created during scanning from SEG-Y. Primarily this is useful for plotting by limiting the dynamic range of the display.
 The percentiles are in percent 0, 0.1, 10, 50, 90, 99.9 & 100.